-Whether you’re relying on an RSS feed or an app like Feedly, you want to create a reliable stream of two or three sources you can hit up for diverse news and trending articles.
+Whether you’re relying on an RSS feed or an app like Feedly, you want to create a reliable stream of two or more sources you can hit up for diverse news and trending articles.

-Step 2: Block-off official reading time in your schedule
+Step 2: Block off official reading time in your schedule

 Step 3: Use Twitter to search for conversations

-Reading widely and deeply is also about understanding individuals’ and audiences’ reactions and comments to news within your niche and outside of it.
+Reading widely and deeply is also about understanding customers’ and audiences’ reactions, voices, and comments along with the news within your niche and outside of it.